 3.4.
 Develop DBCIs using a modular approach.

 To optimise the effectiveness of DBCIs, theory should be applied to their development and the data generated should be analysed in terms of the underlying theoretical propositions in order to test and advance theory.
 This can be done by a modular approach to DBCI development in which modules represent one or more specific theoretical propositions [14].
 An example of this approach is ‘Drink Less’, a smartphone app [25] to reduce excessive alcohol consumption in which five theoretically distinct modules were tested in a full factorial trial (Normative feedback, Feedback and self-monitoring, Identity change, Action planning, Cognitive bias re-training [26].
 This allows the linking of theory to intervention content, the investigation of which techniques and mechanisms are doing the ‘heavy lifting’ in effective interventions and enables the cumulative process of advancing theory and developing more effective DBCIs.
+Testing and advancing theory is strengthened by supplementing these quantitative data analytic strategies with qualitative research methods.

 3.5.
 Support interdisciplinary research collaborations and transdisciplinary thinking.